David Vitale

 LinkedINLink opens in a new window

 I research in the areas of constitutional law, administrative law, and human rights.
-Informed by my training in both law and psychology, as well as my professional experience in multiple jurisdictions globally, I adopt interdisciplinary and comparative perspectives to studying these areas.
+Informed by my training in both law and psychology, as well as my international professional experience, I adopt interdisciplinary and comparative perspectives to studying these areas of law.

 I am especially interested in the idea of public trust in government, including what it means, how it functions, and how it can be used to advance public law.
 My work has been published or is forthcoming in leading journals, including the Cambridge Law Journal, the Oxford Journal of Legal Studies, Legal Studies, and Global Constitutionalism.

-Currently, I am the UK Principal Investigator for a £750,000 multi-institution, Trans-Atlantic Platform project (2025-2027) titled "Open Constitutional Democracy: Reconciling Deliberation and Constitutional DemocracyLink opens in a new window", funded by the Economic and Social Research Council, the Social Sciences and Humanities Research Council of Canada, and the Swiss National Science Foundation.
+Currently, I am also the UK Principal Investigator for a £750,000 multi-institution, Trans-Atlantic Platform project (2025-2027) titled "Open Constitutional Democracy: Reconciling Deliberation and Constitutional DemocracyLink opens in a new window" (with co-Principal Investigators Professor Michael Pal (University of Ottawa) and Dr Odile Ammann (University of Lausanne)), funded by the UK Economic and Social Research Council, the Social Sciences and Humanities Research Council of Canada, and the Swiss National Science Foundation.